Distal Clavicle Resection

 If you think you have an emergency, call for medical help right away.

 Canadian Orthopaedic Association

 Canadian Orthopaedic Foundation

-Impingement syndrome.
+Impingement syndrome of the shoulder.
 Cleveland Clinic website.
 Available at: http://my.clevelandclinic.org/orthopaedics-rheumatology/diseases-conditions/hic-impingement-syndrome-of-the-shoulder.aspx.
-Accessed November 10, 2017.
+Accessed September 29, 2020.